 No. This email confirms that you have registered for the program.
 You will not be onboarded and receive a delegation as part of the Solana Foundation Delegation Program until you are onboarded.
 To understand when you will be onboarded please refer to the questions above.

-Please note that you can start your testnet validator at any time.
-The stake bot will see your testnet validator in the order you signed up.
-100 new validators will be added to the stake bot list at a time, each week, according to when they signed up.
-This means, for the 500 validators who signed up by 8/25/21, you will be added by 10/15/21.
-There is no list of exactly when each testnet validator will be added to the testnet stake bot, so please be patient as the testnet stake bot adds everyone in the coming weeks.
-Note: Being added to the stake bot list does not mean you will get staked by the stake bot.
+Please note that you can start your Testnet validator at any time.
+The stake bot will see your Testnet validator in the order you signed up.
+100 new validators will be added to the stake bot at a time, each week, according to when they signed up.
+Depending on the backlog of validators that signed up, it may take weeks or even months to be added to the Testnet stakebot.
+To determine approximately when you will be added to the Testnet stakebot, locate your validator page here and find the approximate date under “Program metrics” on your page.

-For validators who sign up for the program after August 1st 2021 and meet certain performance criteria, they will receive an onboarding group number starting September 30th, 2021, according to the following criteria: 1) % average Bonus performance since Epoch 207 on testnet, 2) % average Bonus performance in the last 13 epochs on testnet, and 3) cumulative vote credits in the last 64 epochs on testnet.
+For validators who sign up for the program after August 1st 2021 and meet certain performance criteria, they will receive an onboarding group number starting September 30th, 2021, according to the following criteria: 1) % average Bonus performance since Epoch 207 on Testnet and 2) % average Bonus performance in the last 13 epochs on Testnet.

 The following criteria apply to all validators, whether or not they have participated in Tour de SOL, or join the program later